SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Immune Vasculitis I+II_Pasham.md

 3. Behcet disease = outside the box
 	- systemic vasculitis = involving vessels of all sizes on both arteries + venous sides; pulm + neuro has large morbidity
+	- has pathergy - smallest trauma can result in abnormal ulcerations , similar to pyoderma gangrenosum
 	- more freq seen in jp, ME, and mediterranean region
 	- usually young adults 20-40, men
 	- **oral + genital ulcers for years!!!!**